Trump gives Microsoft 45 days to seal TikTok deal

 The move represents an about-face for Trump and prompted the U.S. tech giant to declare its interest in the blockbuster social media deal that could further inflame U.S.-China relations.
 Trump said on Friday he was planning to ban TikTok amid concerns that its Chinese ownership represents a national security risk because of the personal data it handles.

-The proposed acquisition of TikTok, which boasts 100 millions U.S. users, would offer Microsoft a rare opportunity to become a major competitor to social media giants such as Facebook and Snap.
+The proposed acquisition of TikTok, which boasts hundreds of millions of U.S. users, would offer Microsoft a rare opportunity to become a major competitor against social media giants such as Facebook and Snap.
 Microsoft also owns professional social media network LinkedIn.

 Trump had dismissed the idea of a sale to Microsoft on Friday.
-But following a discussion between Trump and Microsoft CEO Satya Nadella, the Redwood, Washington-based company said in a statement on Sunday that it would continue negotiations to acquire TikTok from ByteDance, and that it aimed to reach a deal by Sept.
-15.
+But following a discussion between Trump and Microsoft CEO Satya Nadella, the Redwood, Washington-based company said in a statement on Sunday that it would continue negotiations to acquire TikTok from ByteDance and that it aimed to reach a deal by September 15.

 This is a deadline that was put to ByteDance and Microsoft by the Committee on Foreign Investment in the United States (CFIUS), which scrutinizes deals for potential national security risks, according to the sources.

-“A win-win in the making,” Republican Senator Lindsey Graham tweeted in response to Trump’s new stance on Sunday.
+“A win-win in the making,” Senator Lindsey Graham (R-SC) tweeted in response to Trump’s new stance on Sunday.

 The negotiations between ByteDance and Microsoft will be overseen by CFIUS, a U.S. government panel that has the right to block any agreement, according to the sources, who requested anonymity ahead of a White House announcement.
 Microsoft cautioned in its statement that there is no certainty a deal will be reached.

 “Microsoft fully appreciates the importance of addressing the President’s concerns.
-It is committed to acquiring TikTok subject to a complete security review and providing proper economic benefits to the United States, including the United States Treasury,” Microsoft said in a statement.
+It is committed to acquiring TikTok, subject to a complete security review, and providing proper economic benefits to the United States, including the United States Treasury,” Microsoft said in a statement.

 ByteDance and the White House did not immediately respond to requests for comment on the Microsoft talks.
 In a statement issued late on Sunday that did not mention TikTok, ByteDance said it faced “complex and unimaginable difficulties” in going global.

-As relations between the United States and China deteriorate over trade, Hong Kong’s autonomy, cyber security and the spread of the novel coronavirus, TikTok has emerged as a flashpoint in the dispute between the world’s two largest economies.
+As relations between the United States and China deteriorate over trade, Hong Kong’s autonomy, cybersecurity, and the spread of the novel coronavirus, TikTok has emerged as a flashpoint in the dispute between the world’s two largest economies.

-State-backed newspaper China Daily on Monday called ByteDance the victim of a “witch hunt” from the United States, and said Washington had not provided evidence to support its allegation that TikTok posed a threat to U.S. national security.
+State-backed newspaper China Daily on Monday called ByteDance the victim of a “witch hunt” from the United States and said Washington had not provided evidence to support its allegation that TikTok posed a threat to U.S. national security.

-Under the proposed deal, Microsoft said it would take over TikTok’s operations in the United States, Canada, Australia and New Zealand.
-It said it would ensure that all private data of TikTok’s American users is transferred to and remains in the United States.
+Under the proposed deal, Microsoft said it would take over TikTok’s operations in the United States, Canada, Australia, and New Zealand.
+It said it would ensure that all private data from TikTok’s U.S. users be transferred to and remain in the United States.

-Microsoft may invite other American investors to acquire minority stakes in TikTok, the company added.
+Microsoft may invite other U.S. investors to acquire minority stakes in TikTok, the company added.
 About 70% of the outside capital ByteDance has raised has come from the United States.

 It is not clear how much Microsoft could pay for TikTok.
 Reuters reported last week that ByteDance’s valuation expectations for the app exceeded $50 billion, although U.S. pressure to divest it could lower that price tag.

-A key issue in the negotiations will be separating TikTok’s technology from ByteDance’s infrastructure and access, to alleviate U.S. concerns about the integrity of personal data.
-ByteDance owns a Chinese short video app called Douyin that was based on the same code used for TikTok.
+A key issue in the negotiations will be separating TikTok’s technology from ByteDance’s infrastructure and access to alleviate U.S. concerns about the integrity of personal data.
+ByteDance also owns a Chinese short video app called Douyin that was based on the same code used for TikTok.

 One idea under consideration is to give Microsoft and ByteDance a transition period to develop technology for TikTok that will be completely separate from ByteDance, one of the sources said.